emanguy/Curse-of-Strahd/Locations/Barovia/Barovia (Country).md

 Surrounded by impassable fog.
 Only the [[Vistani]] can go back and forth.
 Always cloudy or storming.
 Normal populous is the [[Barovians]].

+Random encounter tables for the overworld can be found on **page 28**

 ## Locations
 * **D** -River Ivilis (see **page 35** for a description on this)
 * **E** - [[Barovia Town]]